 Most people buying small scale PV systems assign their right to these certificates to their solar installer, in exchange for an upfront discount off the system price.

 As the popularity of solar continues to grow, the price of solar PV systems continues to drop.
 And with electricity prices steadily on the rise and federal government solar incentives under threat, it’s no wonder more and more Australians are making the switch.

 If you think it’s time your household or business went solar, contact our energy consultants today.
 We can arrange a free site assessment of your solar needs and recommend the system that’s right for you.
-Give us a call on 1300 074 669, shoot us an email at email@example.com or request a call back today.
+Give us a call on 1300 074 669, send us an email at firstname.lastname@example.org or request a call back today.